Welcome to our guide to the most popular types of interior doors including ideas for styles, materials and designs.

 Interior doors play a large role in our homes, they divide public spaces and private spaces, separate work areas from entertaining areas, and, as you’ve seen, can have a great impact on the design environment.

-Whether you are building or renovating, consider changing up the door game, replace a couple of the basic builder’s doors with fun slide doors or space-saving pocket doors.
+Whether you are building or renovating, consider changing up the entry game, replace a couple of the basic builder’s doors with fun sliders or space-saving pocket doors.
 Make a child’s room magical with a hidden door.
-Design touches every aspect of your home, choose doors to reflect your personal style and lend an air of distinction to your home
+Design touches every aspect of your home, choose those to reflect your personal style and lend an air of distinction to your home

 There are many interior door types to choose from depending on the style of your home and the function needed.
-When designing your space, the doors are often an afterthought, after all, they are already in most homes when you move in.
-A great interior door can tie a look together, stand-out, blend in, and even save space.
+When designing your space, they are often an afterthought, after all, they are already in most homes when you move in.
+A great interior door can tie a look together, stand out, blend in, and even save space.

-While taste, style and aesthetics are important to consider in choosing the right interior door for your home, it is also important to look into other factors, such as cost, function and the materials use to ensure durability and long lifespan.
+While taste, style, and aesthetics are important to consider in choosing the right interior door for your home, it is also important to look into other factors, such as cost, function and the materials used to ensure durability and long lifespan.
+Below we give you a complete guide on interior door types along with some tips on how to use them for your home.

 Quicklook: Different Types Of Door Materials For Interiors